ulhaqi12/advanced-techniques-in-data-mining-HW1/README.md

 python main.py
 ```

-Top 5 pairs and Triplets will be printed based on their confidence scores.
+The top 5 pairs and Triplets will be printed based on their confidence scores.